Wiretap Secret Key Agreement Via Secure Omniscience: Duality between secure omniscience and wiretap secret key agreement: Limited interaction

 \subsection{Two messages are allowed, i.e., $r=2$}

-If we allow the users to exchange two messages interactively (Fig.~\ref{fig:twoway}), then omniscience is possible as users 1 and 2 can communicate non-interactively at any rate larger than $H(\RX|\RY)+H(\RY|\RX)$ to recover each other's source.
+If we allow the users to exchange two messages interactively (Fig.~\ref{fig:twoway}), then omniscience is possible, as users 1 and 2 can communicate non-interactively at any rate larger than $H(\RX|\RY)+H(\RY|\RX)$ to recover each other's source.
 Let $\wskc^{(r)}$ and $\rl^{(r)}$ be defined as in \eqref{eq:wskc} and \eqref{eq:rl} but with a restriction to communication schemes involving only $r=2$ interactive messages.
 Here we do not impose the condition that a particular user must transmit the first message.
 So any user can initiate the protocol, but we allow at most two messages to be exchanged.
-Even in this case, we can ask the same question: Does $\wskc^{(2)}>0$ imply that $\rl^{(2)}< H(\RX, \RY|\RZ)$ ?
+In this case, we can ask the same question: Does $\wskc^{(2)}>0$ imply that $\rl^{(2)}< H(\RX, \RY|\RZ)\/$?

 It turns out that with two messages, the ability to generate a positive secret key rate does not imply that the minimum leakage rate for omniscience is strictly less than $H(\RX, \RY | \RZ)$.
 To show this, we will use the results from the one-way communication setting.
 Let $\rl^{\text{ow}}(1 \rightarrow 2)$ (resp. $\rl^{\text{ow}}(2 \rightarrow 1))$ denote the minimum leakage rate for recovery of $\RX$ by user $2$ when user $1$ is the transmitter (resp. recovery of $\RY$ by user $1$ when user $2$ is the transmitter).
-Similarly, $\wskc^{\text{ow}}(1 \rightarrow 2)$ and $\wskc^{\text{ow}}(2 \rightarrow 1)$ denote the one-way wiretap secret key capacities when the communicator is user $1$ and user $2$, respectively.
-By \eqref{eq:oneway_rl} and \eqref{eq:oneway_wskc} , we have
+By \eqref{eq:oneway_rl}, we have

 and